Prefer to Listen to this Chapter? Listen Now!

 “It is time to find out which of you will become Sith and which of you will be forgotten.
 You will create your first Lightsaber, or you will die.
 Personally I do not care which of those situations you face.
 The first stage is to find, or create your Lightsaber crystal.”

 Talitha put her hands in her pockets to prevent her from fidgeting.
 The dark aura of this particular Sith always made her skin crawl.
-Not as bad as her potential master, but still, uncomfortable enough.
 The Darth continued.

 “Either you can create your crystal from synthetic materials and your mastery of the Force.
 This will make the traditional red blade of the Sith.
 Your success will be determined by combat against your fellows.
 Stand to my left if this is what you want.
 The alternative is to travel to a remote world and retrieve a naturally-occurring crystal.
 Success will be determined by your ability to survive the harshest climate and some of the fiercest beasts to retrieve it.
 Stand to my right if you want this option.”